 The goal of a pre-travel medical evaluation is to help travelers protect themselves against (1) common diseases that may be mild but that will disrupt their trip and (2) less common diseases that may be serious or even fatal.
 All travelers need to be up to date on routine vaccines they would normally get if they were not traveling.
 For example, an annual influenza vaccination (flu shot) is recommended if traveling during influenza season.
 Travelers should also be up to date on tetanus vaccines.
 If a tetanus booster is needed,

 a physician may elect to use the Tdap vaccine that also provides continuing protect against adult pertussis.
 No immunizations are required for re-entry into the United States after travel.
 Some countries require you to provide an International Certificate of Vaccination or Prophylaxis prior to allowing border entry from certain countries, even if you are only stopping there to change planes, whether you are traveling to your destination or coming home.

 What diseases occur in travelers, and how can disease be prevented?

-This review will cover diseases commonly encountered by travelers or those for which vaccinations are recommended.
-For a more complete discussion, please refer to the CDC travel medicine web site (http://www.cdc.gov).
+This review will cover infectious diseases commonly encountered by travelers or those for which vaccinations are recommended.
+For a more complete discussion of what may be need for travel to specific destinations and specific situations, please refer to the U.S. Centers for Disease Control and Prevention (CDC) Traveler's Health web site (http://wwwnc.cdc.gov/travel/).